Miss-Inputs/ROMniscience/README.md

 It's useful for when you have some weirdly named ROM file and you're trying to figure out what the heck it is, or you really like emulation and have a large collection of ROMs and want to make a list of what you have (I think that's why I originally started developing this), or maybe you just like to poke around in hidden things and see internal names and whatnot, I don't judge.

 For a list of ROM formats it'll read, look inside the ROMniscience.Handlers namespace.

-Obligatory disclaimer about piracy goes here, because I said the word "ROM".
+Maybe I should make a thing that makes a human readable thing that lists them all.

+This uses the rather nifty library [SharpCompress](https://github.com/adamhathcock/sharpcompress) so you'll probably need to build that, though if I understand Visual Studio correctly, and I probably don't, you can right click the solution and do "Restore NuGet Packages" and it should all work.

 Things that are going to happen when I do them:
-  - Read compressed files (zip and 7z are very important, maybe gzip and bzip2 should be possible, fuck RAR)
   - Improve the functionality to view an individual file, right now it makes a lot of assumptions about filetypes and the actual type
   - Include a shell script for Linux that launches it with Mono, so I can drag and drop stuff easier, or maybe a .desktop entry
   - More handlers!
 I know there's headers for a lot more ROM formats that I can get relatively interesting info out of, just need to find more documentation.